Muay Thai vs Muay Boran

 As seen through the lens of a more traditional, cultural, and military lens, Muay Boran sees a fighting art similar yet different from its modern counterpart.
 The apparent differences are the traditional fighting garbs and traditions before the matches begin.

 Fighters wear ropes; these are usually made of hemp, wrapped around their arms and hands.
-They also wear a traditional headdress that is considered a talisman and that in some cases represents the gym where they train; these are represented in the colors they use to make the talisman.
+They also wear a traditional headdress that is considered a talisman and that, in some cases, represents the gym where they train; these are represented in the colors they use to make the talisman.

 Muay Boran is a self-defense style that, with some modification, can be used for sports entertainment.

-This is actually how Muay Thai was born when one of the sons of King Chulalongkorn’s gathered his most talented fighters to perform as part of the funeral service; four soldiers were chosen to represent the various parts of the country, each corresponding to a style.
+This is actually how Muay Thai was born when one of the sons of King Chulalongkorn gathered his most talented fighters to perform as part of the funeral service; four soldiers were chosen to represent the various parts of the country, each corresponding to a style.
 Thus, the exhibition became part of the cultural traditions.

 Striking with fists, elbows, and legs is just part of a much more comprehensive course, and when put into a competition format, rules are set to make sure that the method towards winning is straightforward between both opponents.